 Uplink DTX is important to reduce possible uplink interference, but even more so to conserve battery power of the mobile station.

-#6 Updated by laforge about 2 years ago
+#6 Updated by laforge over 2 years ago

 - parsing of the DTX related RSL/OML bits/IEs (DTX is under control from the BSC, and it can chose to activate/deactivate it dynamically, AFAIR)

 - activation of the logical channel towards the MS with DTX enabled or disabled (if BTS needs to do something here; might also be the case that all messages are fully provided by the BSC)

 - ensure that the processing of uplink measurements (signal quality / BER) into RSL uplink measurement reports is handled correctly

 - ensure that LAPDm is working correctly.
 LAPDm should not be notified that bad frames have been received during periods where DTXu has muted some bursts/blocks.
 If we did that, it would look like a much higher actual error rate than we have.